Do You Really Know the Difference Between Peaceful and Pushover?

 Clearly, I Had to Stop Being a Pushover

 To regain control over my own happiness and not get destroyed in the storm of my husband [Related Reading: How to Get Out of the Storm] I stepped away from the chaos of his addiction.
 I physically left him but I made it clear I wasn't abandoning the marriage.

 Every expert I saw told me I needed to make boundaries.
 But how can you make boundaries when you don't know what it means?
 Emotionally distraught in the thick of the problem I had no capacity to make boundaries.
 When I asked what the boundaries were supposed to be, I was told it's personal and it's different for everyone.

-I have something exciting coming out about creating Godly boundaries (Watch for it in 2017!) but until then, my advice would be to write down your ideal relationship and start praying about it.
+If you want to dig into this further, I have an eCourse on creating Godly boundaries called UnBound Me but my advice to you right now would be to write down your ideal relationship and start praying about it.
 How do you want to be treated?
 Do you totally hate it when they swear at you?
 That should be a boundary: "Not nice, no dice!", somebody has to leave the conversation until later.